learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

     before ['aNNE', 'JaNe', 'willIAM', 'WanDA', 'WeSt', 'HELEN', 'tHoMaS', 'HENrY', 'John', 'Marshall', 'May'] after ['Anne', 'Jane', 'Helen', 'Thomas']
     4

 Okay, so, as we can tell from our code.
 We wanted to create a list of 4 names that are properly formatted and that **don't** start with the letter `w`.
 To optimize our code, we first check to see if the name starts with `w`.
 If it does, we skip all other operations that we need to do and go to the next name.
 Next we check to see if we have hit our quota of 4 names.
 If we have, then stop the iteration altogether.
 Lastly, if neither condition is met, format the given name and append it to our new list of formatted names.
 This way, we are optimizing our code by making sure that we eliminate performing any operations that aren't absolutely necessary at each step.
 You may have noticed the variable, `check_count`.
-If you are feeling unconvinced that the break and continue are not cutting down on the amount of times our code is executing, run the cell below and compare the `check_count`s, which increment after **each** check of a conditional statement.
+If you are feeling unconvinced that the break and continue are not cutting down on the number of times our code is executing, run the cell below and compare the `check_count`s, which increment after **each** check of a conditional statement.

 ```python